When considering subleasing your office or commercial space, there are likely several questions running through your head.

 In Austin, it is standard for the landlord (or, in this case, sublandlord) to pay a 6% commission based on the gross rent to be collected over the life of the sublease.
 Your broker (the sublessor’s broker) typically takes 2% of that commission, and the subtenant’s broker will be due the remaining 4%.

-For example, in a transaction where the subtenant agrees to pay $20/SF NNN with $10/SF op/ex for a 5,000-sf space with a two-year term, you would be responsible for paying $18,000 in commission.
+For example, in a transaction where the subtenant agrees to pay $20 per square foot NNN with $10 per square foot op/ex for a 5,000-square-foot space with a two-year term, you would be responsible for paying $18,000 in commission.

 Of that total commission, $6,000 would go to your broker and $12,000 would go to the subtenant’s broker.

 In some cases, your broker may source a subtenant who is not represented by a broker.
 In this case, it is standard for your broker to receive a 4% commission payment, saving you 2% in commission fees.
 This should be spelled out specifically in your listing agreement.

 When considering this fee, remember, a tenant representation broker adds value in many ways, including:

 - providing first-class marketing materials for your space

 - getting your sublease in front of as many potential tenants as possible

 - leveraging their market knowledge and experience to negotiate the best terms for you

 - guiding you through the complex landlord consent process